Barrington Township, Illinois

 Barrington Township is one of 29 townships in Cook County, Illinois, USA.
-As of the 2010 census, its population was 15,636.
+As of the 2020 census, its population was 16,514 and it contained 6,172 housing units.
+This population increased, and in 2024, it's estimated to be at 10,401.
 The northwestern corner of the Cook County panhandle, it is the county's northwesternmost township.
-It is also by far the least densely populated township in the county, with less than half the population density of the next least Lemont Township.
+It is also by far the least densely populated township in the county, with less than half the population density of the next least-populated, Lemont Township.

 Barrington Township was named after the town of Great Barrington, Massachusetts.
+It was incorporated in 1865.

 Geography

 According to the United States Census Bureau, Barrington Township covers an area of 93.3 sqkm; of this, 90.2 sqkm is land and 3.0 sqkm (3.26 percent) is water.